omeka/classic-enduser/docs/Plugins/VRACore.md

 # VRA Core

-The VRA Core plugin for Omeka Classic adds elements from the [VRA Core Metadata standard](http://core.vraweb.org/index.html) to your Omeka site, which can be used to describe items and collections on your site.
+The [VRA Core plugin](https://omeka.org/classic/plugins/VraCore/){target=_blank} for Omeka Classic adds elements from the [VRA Core Metadata standard](http://core.vraweb.org/index.html){target=_blank} to your Omeka site, which can be used to describe items and collections on your site.
 It does not replace the Dublin Core metadata elements in your Omeka Classic site.

 ## Configuration